Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 If you have been charged with a federal offense in Leon County, Tallahassee, contact the attorneys at the Pumphrey Law to discuss the particular facts of your case and your possible defenses.
 There are many options to decrease or avoid your charges, and finding an aggressive attorney may be your best option to avoid severe punishment.

-Contact the Pumphrey Law at (850) 681-7777 or send an online message for a consultation about your alleged federal charges.
+Contact the Pumphrey Law at (850) 681-7777 or send an online message for a free consultation about your alleged federal charges.
 Don also works with individuals throughout Okaloosa County, Walton County, Holmes County, Bay County, Calhoun County and Gadsden County, among others.

 This article was last updated October 22, 2016.